pirate/mesh-botnet/README.md

 **4. Bots can be controlled en-masse by sending commands to the whole C&C channel:**
 ![](http://imgur.com/tu8y9ym.png)

 \* I removed the Google Chrome trojan because I don't want script kiddies finding this and using it on people, it's trivial to modify Droplet.app into a real trojan if needed though.
+\*\* 2016 note: this infection vector no longer works due to Gatekeeper and SIP.
+Gatekeeper prevents a fake Chrome from launching without a valid developer ID, and SIP prevents the installer from copying files into `/var/`.

 Beginner's Contributor Guide: